Cosby5/All-My-Stars/README.md

 - [alximw/AndroidNativeService-meets-ASHMEM](https://github.com/alximw/AndroidNativeService-meets-ASHMEM) - This is a very simple project dealing with native binder communication and ashmem (Android's  memory sharing mechanism)
 - [nigelhorne/blacklist-milter](https://github.com/nigelhorne/blacklist-milter) - Block connections from remote sites that are sending spam, thus reducing load on your mail server.
 - [flant/nginx-http-rdns](https://github.com/flant/nginx-http-rdns) - Nginx HTTP rDNS module
 - [samyk/pwnat](https://github.com/samyk/pwnat) - The only tool and technique to punch holes through firewalls/NATs where both clients and server can be behind separate NATs without any 3rd party involvement.
-Pwnat uses a newly developed technique, exploiting a property of NAT translation tables, with no 3rd party, port forwarding, DMZ, router administrative requirements, STUN/TURN/UPnP/ICE, or spoofing required.
+Pwnat uses a newly developed technique, e
 - [menavaur/cleaner](https://github.com/menavaur/cleaner) - Given a directory and an expiry time, deletes all files and directories older than the expiry
 - [xomboverlord/buildtools](https://github.com/xomboverlord/buildtools) - Some scripts to build buildtools.
 - [clearlinux/tallow](https://github.com/clearlinux/tallow) - Block hosts that attempt to bruteforce SSH using the journald API.